grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/_index.md

              X-Scope-OrgID: metamonitoring
    ```

-   For details about how to set up the credentials, see [Collecting metrics and logs from Grafana Mimir].
+   For details about how to set up the credentials, see [Collecting metrics and logs from Grafana Mimir](https://grafana.com/docs/mimir/<MIMIR_VERSION>/manage/monitor-grafana-mimir/collecting-metrics-and-logs/).

 Your Grafana Mimir cluster can now ingest metrics in production.